Making honey mead

 Bee flying back to the hive from a poppy flower

-After about six weeks fermentation stops, the dead yeast cells settling at the bottom.
-The mother liquor is syphoned off into a smaller glass carboy and allowed to mature for at least another four months.
-The liquid is again "racked" off into clean demijohns leaving any dregs behind.
+After about six weeks fermentation stops, the dead yeast cells slowly settling at the bottom.
+The mother liquor is siphoned off into a smaller glass carboy and allowed to mature for at least another four months.
+It is again "racked" off into clean demijohns leaving any dregs behind.

 The pH and specific gravity are measured.
 Then after a few more months when it has cleared completely the mead may be bottled.
 Like a good whiskey it improves with time.